galvandaniel/sand-sim/README.md

 # Sand Simulation (sand-sim)
 An implementation of a sandbox cellular automata.

-In the sandbox, a tile interacts with the tiles immediately surrounding it, depending on what element the tile is.
+In the sandbox, a tile particle interacts with the tiles immediately surrounding it, depending on what element the tile is.

-Sand falls, water flows, steam rises, wood burns, etc!
+Sand falls, water flows, steam rises, wood burns, fire extinguishes!

 Written in C using [SDL2](https://www.libsdl.org/).